As we all know one of the bugbears of the ‘meno’ years (peri, meno and post) is weight gain.

 Another fan of the regime does the 5:2.
 This means eating normally for five days and eating just 500/600 calories for two days.
 She’s had great results with that.

 Another method is to fast every other day, this is known as Alternate Day Fasting (ADF).

 Eat, Drink & Be Merry:

 Of course, eating normally also means eating sensibly.
 No gorging on chocolate and chips because you won’t lose weight.
 It’s not a free pass for junk food binges.
 I tend to eat lots and lots of green leafy vegetables and avocados.
 There are some fantastic healthy recipes out there.

 The bottom line is IF is not a diet, it’s a way of eating.
 And really, it’s quite natural as back in our ancestors days they’d have times when they needed to go for periods of time without eating before new food sources were found.
-They couldn’t go to the fridge or the supermarket like we can.
-That being said, if you are underweight, have a history of eating disorders or similar you should not try IF.
-And if you have diagnosed health issues, please consult your doctor first.
+In days of old they couldn’t go to the fridge or the supermarket like we can.

 - Saves time